darnokkeson/TSCleaner/README.md

 3. Requirements
 4. Installation
 5. Usage
-6. Project Structure
-7. How It Works
+6. How It Works
-8. Files Description
+7. Files Description
-9. Configuration
+8. Configuration

 Overview